Bless All Nations

 PREACHING TO GENTILES

-Peter was instrumental also in opening the gospel to the Gentiles at the house of Cornelius.
+Peter was instrumental in opening the Gospel to the Gentiles at the house of Cornelius.
 He understood that it is unlawful “for a man that is a Jew to join himself or come into one of another nation,” yet God showed him that he must “not call any man common or unclean.”

 As he was still preaching, the Holy Spirit fell on the Gentiles, and they began to speak in tongues.
-This amazed the Jews with Peter since uncircumcised Gentiles received the same gift as the Jewish believers did on the Day of Pentecost.
+This amazed the Jews present with Peter since uncircumcised Gentiles had received the same Gift as the Jewish believers did on the Day of Pentecost.
+After hearing about these events, the Church at Jerusalem “glorified God, because TO THE GENTILES ALSO He had granted repentance unto life.”

 • And to this agree the words of the prophets; as it is written: After these things, I will return, and I will build again the tabernacle of David, which is fallen; and I will build again its ruins, and I will set it up, that the REMNANT OF MEN may seek after the Lord and all the nations upon whom my name is called” - (Acts 15:14-17, Amos 9:11-12).

-In his letter to the Galatians, Paul is explicit.
-Men and women of faith are the true “children of Abraham.”
+In Galatians, Paul is explicit.
+The followers of Jesus are the true “children of Abraham.”
 God’s plan was always to justify the Gentiles through faith, especially since He promised Abraham that “IN YOU WILL ALL NATIONS BE BLESSED.”
+Men who stand on faith are “blessed with faithful Abraham.”
+Jesus is the true “Seed of Abraham” in whom the nations are blessed – (Genesis 12:3, Galatians 3:7-9, 3:14, Ephesians 2:11-19).

 POPULAR POSTS